-Users of the ESO Science Archive Facility are generally encouraged to provide feedback regarding the data quality of the downloaded data products by contacting the ESO Archive Science Group via firstname.lastname@example.org, subject: Phase 3.
+Users of the ESO Science Archive Facility are generally encouraged to provide feedback regarding the data quality of the downloaded data products by contacting the ESO Archive Science Group using the online form https://support.eso.org/, topic: Phase 3.

 As Phase 3 data provider, despite exercising due diligence during data preparation and submission, you may notice only after publication through the ESO science archive, that some previously provided Phase 3 data actually do not fulfill the criteria for being released as science data products and that these data should be flagged accordingly in the user interface to notify archive users when selecting data.